mseminatore/bintools/dumpbin/README.md

 ## Displaying relocation entries

-Using the -r options will dump the contents of the text and data relocation tables.
+Using the `-r` option will dump the contents of the text and data relocation tables.
 Relocation table entries mark the location of references to code and data that the linker will have to fixup when code/data segments are moved and when the address of external symbols are resolved.